-LDR 355.
-Strategies for Effective Team Building (1) Students will experience and practice teamwork strategies that can positively impact a team's ability to accomplish the desired outcomes based on Tuckman's 1965 Forming, Storming, Norming and Performing group development model.

-LDR 356.
-Business and Social Etiquette Strategies (1) Students will study and practice theory and strategies for effective business and networking interactions.
-LDR 357.
+- LDR 355.
+Strategies for Effective Team Building (1) Students will experience and practice teamwork strategies that can positively impact a team's ability to accomplish the desired outcomes based on Tuckman's 1965 Forming, Storming, Norming and Performing group development model. - LDR 356.
+Business and Social Etiquette Strategies (1) Students will study and practice theory and strategies for effective business and networking interactions. - LDR 357.
 LEAN Strategy Overview (1) The LEAN strategy considers the expenditure of resources for any goal other than the creation of value for the end customer to be wasteful and thus a target for elimination.
-Students will gain an understanding and appreciation of the LEAN systematic approach to eliminating waste and creating flow within an organization to improve overall customer value.
-LDR 452.
+Students will gain an understanding and appreciation of the LEAN systematic approach to eliminating waste and creating flow within an organization to improve overall customer value. - LDR 358.
+Introduction to Microsoft Access (1) Using Microsoft Access as the example application, students will explore and become familiar with the basic components of a modern relational database in this one-day, intensive, hands-on course.
+Students will examine the process of planning, organizing, developing and using a Microsoft Access database.
+The general concepts involved in the use of Microsoft Access to store and report on data will be the focus. - LDR 452.
 Decision Making (1) Students will study essential concepts of decision making.
 The course begins with an examination of the function of individual decision making to gain insight into the dynamics of decision-making processes.
-Then discussion is redirected to the concept of group decision making as it pertains to organizational settings.
+Then discussion is redirected to the concept of group decision making as it pertains to organizational settings. - LDR 453.

-LDR 453.
 Leadership for Learning (Strategies for Effective Training) (1) Students will study and practice presentation strategies to provide content training for appropriate constituencies.
 Students will develop an understanding of adult learning principles, effective presentation skills and presentation content development.
-Prerequisite: Experience presenting information for adult audiences in formal or informal settings.

-All one-credit-hour courses will have two of these three components: preassignment, post-assignment, or in-class written assignment.
+Prerequisite: Experience presenting information for adult audiences in formal or informal settings. - LDR 491.
+Special Topics Workshop in Leadership (1) Workshop on a specific area of leadership.
+Content depends on the needs of the students and the interest of the faculty. - All one-credit-hour courses will have two of these three components: pre- assignment, post-assignment, or in-class written assignment.